Security#

 TLS configuration#

-All authentication and authorization mechanisms require configuring TLS as the foundational layer.
-Your site or cloud environment may already have a load balancer or proxy server configured and running with a valid, globally trusted TLS certificate.
-In this case, you can work with your network administrators to set up your Trino Gateway behind the load balancer.
+If your environment already has a load balancer or proxy server with a valid TLS certificate, work with your network administrators to deploy Starburst Gateway behind the load balancer.

 serverConfig: